 It is imperative that we as an industry work to correct historical perceptions and inform youth of mining’s role in a clean economy and what it means to be part of this rewarding and important workforce.
 We need mining, and mining needs you to help inspire Canada’s next generation of mining workers.

 Reach out to MiHR today at firstname.lastname@example.org for more information and to discuss opportunities to work together as we deliver solutions for the sector’s tightening labour market.

 About the Author

-The Mining Industry Human Resources Council (MiHR) is an independent, non-profit organization that leads collaboration among mining and exploration companies, organized labour, contractors, educational institutions, industry associations and Indigenous groups to identify and address the human resource and labour market challenges facing the Canadian minerals and metals sector.
+MiHR is Canada’s knowledge centre for mining labour market intelligence.
+An independent, non-profit organization, MiHR drives collaboration among mining and exploration companies, organized labour, contractors, educational institutions, industry associations and Indigenous groups to identify opportunities and address the human resource and labour market challenges facing the Canadian minerals and metals sector.